agilord/aws_client/generated/aws_cloudsearch_api/README.md

 **Warning: This is a generated library, some operations may not work.**

 *About the service:*
-You use the configuration service to create, configure, and manage search domains.
+You use the Amazon CloudSearch configuration service to create, configure, and manage search domains.
 Configuration service requests are submitted using the AWS Query protocol.
 AWS Query requests are HTTP or HTTPS requests submitted via HTTP GET or POST with a query parameter named Action.

 ## Links